-Because it can be used as a good rotation crop and it grows without depleting the soil of its nutrients, hemp can be said to support sustainable agriculture.
+Because it can be used as a good rotation crop and grows without depleting the soil of its nutrients, hemp can be said to support sustainable agriculture.
 There are far too many farmers that pump all sorts of chemicals into the soil year after year.
 These include fertilizers, pesticides, and all sorts of other things.
-By using hemp and other plants that improve the soil, you can reduce the need for these things.
+Using hemp and other plants that improve the soil, you can reduce the need for these things.
 And they can naturally increase the fertility of this soil while growing a plant that is seeing its demand increasing year after year.

 Prevents Soil Erosion